Kanban card is a fundamental part of a Kanban Board. There are many parts to it that convey key information for the end user.

 What is a Kanban Card?

-A kanban card represents a single item of work in a Kanban system.
+A kanban card represents a single item of work (usually a user story) in a Kanban system.
 These cards are usually placed in a column which represents the current status of the work item.
-Kanban cards were originally physical cards on whiteboards but these days digital kanban cards on online project management tools are preferred.
+Kanban cards were originally physical cards on whiteboards but these days digital kanban cards on online kanban board tools are preferred.

 Initially all Kanban cards are placed on the first column of the kanban board.
 As these items are picked up by team members, they are moved to subsequent columns to represent the change in status of the item.
 Once a team member has finished a particular activity (design for example), he may move it to the next column to facilitate a handoff of the work item.